DaniSoftwareZT/My-Swole-Pal/journals/Edwin_Madrigal.md

 It was my turn to code today and we went through the fast api database video tutorials to set up the account table, queries, and endpoints for creating accounts.
 We learned a lot today about how to use fast api and incorporate pydantic and psycopg to connect to our database and make our models.

 ## Februrary 15 2023

 Today we went through the authentication process for creating a user account, logging in a user, logging out the user.
 We then started going through the endpoints for our exercises and workouts

 ## Februrary 16 2023

+With Daniel as the coder for today, we created our fast API routes for workouts and their respective queries.
+These routes were for getting a list of all workouts for the logged in user, creating a workout for the user, and udpating a workout for a user.

+## Februrary 21 2023

+Jessica was the coder and we used our experience making the workout routes to incorporate our third party API into our application.
+We can now successfully use the API to get a list of exercises depending on what the user adds as the filter parameters.
+We made it using a post request to our backend, but we may need to change it to a get and use queries to have it follow more traditional CRUD templates.

+## Februrary 22 2023

+Ally was the coder for today and we completed all of our routes for accounts, workouts, and exercies, as well as using the third party API.
+We can do all necessary CRUD methods for each aspect of our database.

-## Februrary 121 2023
+## Februrary 23 2023

+I was our coder for today.
+We began working on the front end by creating the layout for the landing page, and a sign up form.
+We created the sign up form in React, and then we worked on updating it to work with Redux toolkit.
+We did get the front end to sucessfully create a user, and now we will work on having the user sign in using their authentication token and ensuring that all necessary endpoints are protected.